focus-editor/focus/LOG.md

     - Linux support
     - Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
     - Have a user error log - with an icon in the title bar to toggle it

-- Test git pull to make sure everything gets updated
-- BUG:
-    - Create a new file (test.jai)
-    - Try to search in there

 - Sessions and buffer backups:
     - Write down a step by step loading process to identify the easiest format to load
     - When editing, remember: